PhilippPro/PhilippPro.github.io/_posts/2015-3-15-Random_Forest_in_R.md

 comments: True
 ---

-dum Random forests were formally introduced by Breiman in 2001.
+Random forests were formally introduced by Breiman in 2001.
 Due to his excellent performance and simple application, random forests are getting a more and more popular modeling strategy in many different research areas.

 Random forests are suitable in many different modeling cases, such as classification, regression, survival time analysis,